Trading rule number 4: only trade when you are on top form

-Trading is the most difficult and exhausting activity I have ever carried out.
-I have however “tried my hand” at several things; being a computer engineer, adult education tutor, college and university teacher, passing through less intellectual jobs like agricultural labourer, dealer on markets and so on … None of my previous experiences prepared me for the degree of commitment the profession of trader requires.
+Trading is the most difficult and exhausting activity that I have ever practised.
+I have "been around the block"; I have been an IT engineer, an adult educator, a University professor, passing through less intellectual jobs such as farm labourer, market tradesman and I could go on.
+None of my previous experiences prepared me for the demands of the trading profession.

-After a day of trading from 10 am to 12 pm, I’m usually exhausted mentally.
-I do scalping, which is a kind of trading which requires intense concentration and rapid response capability.
-I can concentrate for many minutes with the finger on the trigger (the trackball), almost not breathing, to find the best possible entry.
-I monitor 4 indices in real time (Dow Jones, S&P 500, Cac 40 and Dax 30) on different units of time.
-So I have to scrutinize about twenty graphics permanently and analyse common support and resistance zones.
-This requires very special mental gymnastics and after a day of intensive trading I’m just “empty", my brain is fully prepared for a reality TV show.
+After a day of trading from 10 am to noon, I am generally mentally exhausted.
+I practice scalping which is a type of trading that requires intense concentration and a rapid response capability.
+I can be concentrating for a long time with a finger on the trigger (the mouse), almost holding my breath, to find the best possible entry.
+I monitor 4 indices in real time (Dow Jones, S&P 500, CAC 40 and Dax 30) in different time units.
+I must therefore continually scrutinize about twenty charts and analyse common areas of support and resistance.
+This requires very special mental gymnastics and after a day of intensive trading, I am simply "empty", my brain is completely ready for a reality TV show.

 Trading is a stressful activity

-Beyond this mental fatigue, trading is an extremely stressful activity because we are constantly evaluating our decisions in real time.
-Trading does not lie; either you are good or you are not.
-This is the charm of this activity – we are fully responsible for our actions; our every decision has an immediate impact on our capital.
-In case of failure in trading, the situation is difficult to bear.
-Some may collapse psychologically or find a scapegoat (the broker, Ben Bernanke, Mario Draghi, Goldman Sachs … man’s power of imagination in such cases has always impressed me) to protect a wounded ego.
-Much of the stress comes from this psychological state of things, traders often tend to be their capital, to identify with themselves, to “foster themselves” humanly according to their market performance.
-Trading especially entails accepting frustration and your own mistakes…
+Beyond this mental fatigue, trading is an extremely stressful activity because we are constantly in the process of evaluating our decisions in real time.
+Trading does not lie, it is either good or it isn't.
+This is its charm, we are fully responsible for our actions, each of our decisions has an immediate impact on our capital.
+In case of a trading failure, when the situation is difficult to bear, some may collapse psychologically or find a scapegoat (the broker, Ben Bernanke, Mario Draghi, Goldman Sachs... the power of human imagination in these cases has always impressed me) in order to preserve an injured ego.
+A large part of the stress comes from this psychological state, traders have too great a tendency to "be" their capital, to identify with it, to evaluate themselves as people depending on their trading results.
+Trading is above all accepting the frustration and your own errors...

-In an attempt to reduce stress and burnout, and endure over time, do not hesitate to see yourself as a high-level athlete.
-Everything must be analysed andrationalised in order to be at the peak of your physical and mental shape in the financial markets each day.
-A quiet working environment, embellished by its physical and visual comfort limits fatigue and promotes concentration to a certain extent.
-This is a picture of my "trading room”, embellished according to my needs.
+To try to limit stress and psychological exhaustion, and therefore play a lasting role, we should not hesitate to see ourselves as high level sportsmen.
+Everything must be analysed, streamlined with a view to being at the maximum of your physical and mental fitness to face the financial markets every day.
+A quiet working environment, optimised for its physical and visual comfort, limits fatigue and promotes concentration to a certain extent.
+Here is a photo of my "trading room", optimised according to my needs.

 My Trading Station

-But you must go even further to endure over time.
-Now at the age of 40, I no longer have the same energy to trade as when I was 25.
-Formerly, I could trade European and American markets from 9 am to 10 pm, sleep for 4 hours and continue on Asian markets, go back to sleep for 2 hours and start a new cycle all over.
-This is wishful thinking now.
-I have learned to pace myself and especially listen to myself throughout the day.
-I make a little sweet snack at a fixed time to recharge my brain at 4 pm which is starting to “think” less, whereas this is precisely the time of the day with the richest information and I am generally more nervous with the first trades on American markets.
-As an athlete, I avoid hypoglycaemia and I regularly fuel my working tool, my brain (remember that when resting, the brain already mobilises 60% of the body’s glucose ... so for a trader, the rate must be very high).
+But you have to go further than that to last over time.
+At 40 years old, I no longer have the same energy as when I traded at 25 years old.
+I used to trade on the European and American markets from 9 am to 10 pm, sleep 4 hours and follow up with the Asian markets, go back to sleep for 2 hours and start a new cycle.
+That is a fantasy world now.
+I have learned to spare myself and above all listen to myself during the day.
+I also have a little sweet snack at the fixed time of 4 pm, to recharge my brain which begins to slow down.
+That is the precise time of day when there is the highest density of information and it is generally more vigorous with the first trades on the American markets.
+As an athlete, I avoid hypoglycemia and I regularly feed my working tool, my brain (remember that even when at rest, the brain uses 60% of its glucose ... so for a trader the rate must be very high).

-His form and psychological state are two key elements in trading.
-They are just as important as his capital, his trading "method” … In fact, when I’m tired I trade poorly; that cannot be disputed.
-I tend to go back too early in the markets, I am more impatient, I might get worked up (my protective shield will be more easily overwhelmed) I do not analyse the situation very well … and end up losing money.
-There is a direct connection between my emotional state, my level of fatigue and my trading results.
-So I do not trade much on Friday, nervous exhaustion that accumulates during the week makes me less able to trade effectively.
-When I was not taking this into consideration, Fridays statistically represented 40% of my losing days.
-By no longer virtually trading on Fridays, my annual gains are higher than before, and I am less tired.
+Your form and psychological state are two crucial elements of trading.
+They are just as important as your capital and trading "method".
+In fact, when I am tired, I trade badly, it is indisputable, I tend to re-enter markets too quickly, I am more impatient, I risk getting too excited (my thrill blocker will be more easily overwhelmed), my analyses of the situation is poorer... and in the end I lose money.
+There is a direct relationship between my emotional state, my level of fatigue and my trading results.
+Also, I don't trade much on Fridays, nervous fatigue which accumulates during the week, makes me less able to trade effectively.
+When I didn't take this into account, Fridays statistically represented 40% of my loss making days.
+By hardly trading on Fridays, my annual gains are higher than before and I am less tired.

-So every morning, I do my own check-up, as a cyclist would check his bike.
-Tired?
+Therefore each morning, I do my personal check-up, like a cyclist would check his bike.
+Fatigue?
 OK.
-Morale?
+Moral?
 OK.
 I can trade.
-If this is not the case, I do not trade, I rest, I take a break and try to relax.
-This is a difficult discipline to have because usually we love to trade.
-There is a certain addiction, you want to “be there” … But the most sensible thing to do is to reinvest in your human capital.
-Listen to it, let it rest, in order to preserve your monetary capital.
-This should be the basis of money management for each trader.
+If this is not the case, I don't trade, I rest, I take a break, I try to relax.
+It is a difficult discipline to have because we usually like trading, it is a type of addiction, we want "to be there"...
+But the most sensible thing to do is to reinvest in your human capital, listen to it, let it rest to preserve its monetary capital.
+This should be the basis of each trader's money management.

-When you seriously decide to become a trader, this can radically transform your life.
-Personally, trading has allowed me to discover myself psychologically and has forced me, even compelled me to eat better, live a better lifestyle, do some sport... even if it is still far from being perfect.
+When you decide to become a serious trader, it can radically transform your life.
+Personally, trading has enabled me to discover myself psychologically and it forced me, under duress, to have a better diet, a healthier lifestyle, to do a little sport... even if it is still far from perfect.
 Trading has taught me to manage my human capital.
-My body and mind are my working tools.
-They must be preserved because they are as important as my capital which is my revolving fund.
-The two are closely linked.
+My body and my mind are my working tools.
+They should be preserved because they are as important as my working capital.
+The two are intimately linked.